The Fall (2006 film): Themes

 The Fall is a self-reflexive film that deals primarily with the concept of storytelling.
 Roy Walker tells a story to Alexandria, who imagines it, but there is a discontinuity between what he describes and how she sees it.
 Each character brings their own life into their experiences of the story; Roy takes inspiration from the film that he was working on before his accident, and Alexandria populates his story with familiar sights from her own life.
-The intimidating X-Ray operator becomes an enemy soldier, the 'Indian' is seen by her as an immigrant co-worker from the orange groves, while Roy's dialogue makes it clear to the audience that he meant 'Indian' to mean a Native American man from the Western film he was involved in.
+The intimidating X-Ray operator becomes an enemy soldier; the 'Indian' is seen by her as a South Asian immigrant co-worker from the orange groves, while Roy's dialogue makes it clear to the audience that he meant 'Indian' to mean a Native American man from the Western film he was involved in.

 The Fall is also grounded in the film's historical period.
 Roy took inspiration for his story's bandits from early 20th century news; the controversy over credit for Charles Darwin's ideas in On the Origin of Species between Darwin and Alfred Russel Wallace, as well as Ota Benga's imprisonment in the Louisiana Purchase Exposition in St. Louis, Missouri were prominent news stories around the time period of the film's setting.